aws-samples/amazon-cloudfront-secure-static-site/README.md

 This solution creates an S3 bucket that hosts your static website’s assets.
 The website is only accessible via CloudFront, not directly from S3.

 ### CloudFront configuration
 This solution creates a CloudFront distribution to serve your website to viewers.
 The distribution is configured with a CloudFront [origin access identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) to make sure that the website is only accessible via CloudFront, not directly from S3.
-The distribution is also configured with a [Lambda@Edge function](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html) that adds security headers to every response.
+The distribution is also configured with a [CloudFront Response Header Policy](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/adding-response-headers.html) that adds security headers to every response.

 ### ACM configuration
 This solution creates an SSL/TLS certificate in ACM, and attaches it to the CloudFront distribution.
 This enables the distribution to serve your domain’s website using HTTPS.